Major arts, music and culture events

 The next BBC Cardiff Singer of the World competition takes place in June 2023 at St David's Hall.

 World Harp Congress 2022

-Cardiff will be the host city for the 14th World Harp Congress.
-Held between 22-28 July 2022, it will bring harpists and harp enthusiasts from around the world together for a week of celebrating all things harp.
-Concerts, masterclasses, workshops and recitals will be held across the city.
-Participating venues include Royal Welsh College of Music and Drama, St David's Hall, City Hall and St Fagans National Museum of History.
+Cardiff hosted the 14th World Harp Congress.
+Held between 22-28 July 2022, it brought harpists and harp enthusiasts from around the world together for a week of celebrating all things harp.
+Concerts, masterclasses, workshops and recitals were held across the city.
+Participating venues included the Royal Welsh College of Music and Drama, St David's Hall, City Hall and St Fagans National Museum of History.

 BBC Radio 6 Music Festival

 The BBC Radio 6 Music Festival is an annual music event set up by BBC and its BBC Radio 6 Music radio station.
 Since 2014, it's been held in a different UK city each year.
 On 1-3 April 2022, Cardiff played host to the festival for the first time.

 Live music events were held across five of Cardiff's music venues - Clwb Ifor Bach, The Great Hall, Y Plas, St David's Hall and Tramshed - as well as fringe events across the city.

 Performances included sets from Manic Street Preachers, IDLES, Pixies, Bloc Party, Sports Team, Gwenno, Little Simz, Father John Misty, Cat Power, Gruff Rhys, Johnny Marr, Self Esteem and Wet Leg.
 There were also DJ sets from Elkka, Tom Ravenscroft, Afrodeutsche, Overmono, Sherelle, Nemone, Craig Charles and more, plus daytime conversations with artists and music industry professionals.

 It was broadcasted on BBC Radio 6 Music and BBC Sounds across the weekend, with special programming and recordings of some performances being shown on live television and on BBC iPlayer.